wave-centre/cibig/omics.md

 ---
-layout: default
+layout: page
-title: CIBIG Omics trainings
+title: "Omics"
+permalink: /omics/
 ---

 # __How to check raw fastq quality and to map reads against a reference genome ?__